yxdj2019/Filling-the-Blanks/README.md

 # Filling-the-Blanks
-using Python and SQL to complete the Preppin' Data Challenge -- The Prep School - Filling the Blanks
+using Python and SQL respectively to complete the Preppin' Data Challenge -- The Prep School - Filling the Blanks

 This challenge is from Tableau weekly Preppin' Data blog.